HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/multimodal_prediction/multimodal_text_tabular.md

 # Condensed: AutoMM for Text + Tabular - Quick Start

-Summary: This tutorial demonstrates implementing AutoGluon's MultiModalPredictor for combined text and tabular data processing.
-It covers essential techniques for data preprocessing (including numeric conversions and log transformations), model configuration, training, and prediction workflows.
-The tutorial helps with tasks like mixed-data type handling, price prediction, and feature embedding extraction.
-Key functionalities include automatic data type inference, neural network architecture generation, multi-modal feature fusion, and evaluation methods.
-It's particularly useful for implementing machine learning systems that need to process both textual and structured data simultaneously while maintaining a simple API interface.
+Summary: This tutorial demonstrates implementing multimodal machine learning using AutoGluon's MultiModalPredictor for combined text and tabular data analysis.
+It covers essential techniques for data preprocessing (including numeric conversions and log transformations), model configuration, training, prediction, and embedding extraction.
+The tutorial helps with tasks like automated feature fusion, mixed-type data handling, and neural network generation.
+Key functionalities include automatic architecture selection based on data types, joint training across modalities, embedding extraction for downstream tasks, and flexible model customization options.
+The implementation focuses on practical aspects like proper numerical preprocessing, time limit setting, and model artifact management.

 *This is a condensed version that preserves essential implementation details and context.*